 Canalside fun during the Été du CanalBeach in 19.
 ArrondissementOur highlight

 The canals of Paris are green lungs where Parisians can escape and enjoy leisurely walks through some of the trendiest neighborhoods in Paris.
 During the summer, Canal de l’Ourcq hosts a series of small events and activities that leans into the area’s popularity when the city heats up.

 From cheap ferry rides to floating concerts, the water is the main star as locals make the most of late sunsets to enjoy a break from the hustle and bustle of city life.

-Sit back and enjoy the spectacular light show, La Nuit Aux Invalides (July to September annually - 2023 dates not released yet)Event in Paris
+Sit back and enjoy the spectacular light show, La Nuit Aux Invalides (July to September annually - 2023 dates not released yet)Museum in 7.
+ArrondissementOur highlight

 One of the most awe-inspiring things to do in Paris in August is to watch the dramatic and immersive light show La Nuit Aux Invalides.
 Projected onto the historically significant Hôtel National des Invalides, the spectacle charts the history of France in 50 eye-opening minutes.
 The core show follows the life and legacy of Napoleon Bonaparte, whose mausoleum is housed within the Invalides complex.

 With tickets starting from just €5, La Nuit Aux Invalides is a magical show that leaves a lasting impression.
 One of the highlights of the summer in the French capital.

 Surprises abound at the Silhouette Festival of short filmsCinema & OpenAir Cinema in 19.
 Arrondissement

 A unique and exciting film festival takes place in the modernist Parc de la Butte-du-Chapeau-Rouge.
 The park is famed for its hilltop view over Paris, yet is increasingly known for the bizarre short film festival designed to surprise, scare, and elicit a reaction from audiences.